 🔥 The Heat Factor: Why Smoke Point Matters

-When frying chicken, you don’t want your oil to burn before the chicken cooks through — it ruins the flavor with a burnt smell and bitter taste.
-That’s oil past its smoke point
+When you are frying chicken you don’t want the oil to burn before your chicken cooks through.
+Burnt oil ruins everything – it adds a bitter taste and gives off that burnt smell.
+That’s when the oil has gone past its smoke point

-- Peanut oil: can take temperature up to around 450°F (232°C) that’s impressively high and makes it a safe choice for deep frying or long frying sessions
+- Peanut oil can handle heat up to 450°F [232°C] which is impressively high.
+This makes it perfect for deep frying or long frying sessions

-- Sunflower oil: havers just below it around 440°F (226°C) which is still plenty for frying chicken at the standard 350°F to 375°F range
+- Sunflower oil comes in just a little lower at 440°F [226°C], which is still more than enough for frying chicken at the standard 350°F to 375°F range

 🍗 Flavor: Subtle Nutty Notes vs. Clean Neutral Taste